 - High power blender (if you're making your own puree)

-- 1.5kg pumpkin (1 large carving pumpkin or three tins of pumpkin puree)
+- 1.5 kg pumpkin or three tins of pumpkin puree

 - 3 tbsp cornflour